Aircloak/aircloak/air/docs/content/sql/restrictions.md

 ) a INNER JOIN (
   SELECT
     uid,
-    -- contains 3 potentially dangerous functions, namely:
+    -- contains 3 restricted functions, namely:
     -- - addition with a constant
     -- - division with a constant
-    -- - multiplication where one of the arguments is an expression contains a constant -- Note that month(birth_year) is not considered potentially -- dangerous as the argument does not contain a constant.
+    -- - multiplication where one of the arguments is an expression contains a constant -- Note that month(birth_year) is not restricted in this context -- as the argument does not contain a constant.
     (month(birth_year) + 1) / 11 * height as value2
   FROM table
 ) b ON a.uid = b.uid